Venture Kick

 Grant in 2020

-Matriq AG is a machinery manufacturing company based in St. Gallenkappel, Switzerland, specializing in automated solutions for the individual marking of plastic components.
-Founded in 2019, the company has developed a patented technology known as DynamicMold, which allows for the direct marking of plastic parts during the manufacturing process, including methods such as injection molding, blow molding, and thermoforming.
-This technology provides product manufacturers with capabilities for traceability and brand protection by embedding unique, forgery-proof codes into each plastic product.
+matriq AG is a machinery manufacturing company based in St. Gallenkappel, Switzerland, specializing in innovative marking solutions for plastic components.
+Founded in 2019, the company has developed patented DynamicMold technology that allows for the individual marking of plastic parts directly during the manufacturing process, including methods such as injection molding, blow molding, and thermoforming.
+This technology enables each plastic item to bear a unique and tamper-proof code, enhancing traceability and product protection for manufacturers.
+By integrating marking capabilities into the production line, matriq AG provides solutions that support brand integrity and consumer trust.

 IMITec